MichaelMacleod112/data-analytics-power-bi-report773/README.md

   - Geographical performance map.

 **Approach:**
 Utilized Power BI for data extraction, transformation, and report generation.
 Implemented a user-friendly star schema.

-**Timeline:**
-Completed within [specified timeframe] to align with the client's business cycle.
+Additional use of SQL for data querying and short python script for transformation of some data.

 **Success Metrics:**
 - Positive feedback from C-suite executives.